harvzor/portfolio/readme.md

 Gulp is used for development.
 I must warn anyone that the gulpfile got a little out of hand - it's been made pretty by using Blessed to make windows in the terminal window which data is printed to.

-Running `gulp --silent` compiles the SCSS, JS and runs the website (for easy development).
+Running `npm start` (which in turn runs `gulp --silent`) compiles the SCSS, JS and runs the website (for easy development).
 Make sure to run `npm install` before trying this.

 ## Misc